 FFS: Supported settings, e.g. one CSI-RS resource set with repetition ‘ON’, or repetition of both ‘ON’ and ’OFF’]

-FFS: Whether legacy TCI state should be applied to the DL signals not allowed for separate DL or joint TCI state.
+[FFS: Whether legacy TCI state should be applied to the DL signals not allowed for separate DL or joint TCI state.]

 FFS: Apply in resource set level or resource level

-UL or, if applicable, joint TCI can also apply to some SRS resources or resource sets for BM
+[UL or, if applicable, joint TCI can also apply to some SRS resources or resource sets for BM

-FFS: Whether legacy spatial relation state should be applied to the UL signals not allowed for separate UL or joint TCI state
+[FFS: Whether legacy spatial relation state should be applied to the UL signals not allowed for separate UL or joint TCI state]

-FFS: Apply in resource set level or resource level
+FFS: Apply in resource set level or resource level]

 Proposal 1.4: On the setting of UL PC parameters except for PL-RS (P0, alpha, closed loop index) for Rel.17 unified TCI framework,